-It's a good idea to pick one of those URLs as your preferred (canonical) destination, and use 301 redirects to send traffic from the other URLs to your preferred URL.
+Pick one of those URLs as your canonical URL and use 301 redirects to send traffic from the other URLs to your preferred URL.
 A server-side 301 redirect is the best way to ensure that users and search engines are directed to the correct page.
 The 301 status code means that a page has permanently moved to a new location.

 If you are on a website hosting service, do a search for their documentation on setting up 301 redirects.